EricGebhart/flickr-fetcher/README.md

 The resulting meta data record should be written to the applications _database-path_ folder as indicated by the CLI option of the same name..

-A request for recent images should result in the last 100 images in the database. this is the same default as Flickr.
+Unless a count is given a request for recent images should result in the last 100 images in the database.
+This is the same default as Flickr.
 The database can maintain a list of the 500 most recent images for quick response.
 The Flickr API has a maximum of 500 images which is probably a good limit.

 Additional features might be the ability to archive, or delete images after a certain time. or to retain or tag images.